 Example.
-William Burns' wife died in 2002.
-Mr. Burns has not remarried and continued throughout 2003 and 2004 to maintain a home for himself and his dependent child.
-For 2002, he was entitled to file a joint return for himself and his deceased wife.
-For 2003 and 2004, he qualifies to file as a qualifying widow(er) with dependent child.
+William Burns' wife died in 2005.
+Mr. Burns has not remarried and continued throughout 2006 and 2007 to maintain a home for himself and his dependent child.
+For 2005, he was entitled to file a joint return for himself and his deceased wife.
+For 2006 and 2007, he qualifies to file as a qualifying widower with dependent child.
 For later years, he may qualify to file as a head of household.

 Figuring your tax.
-Check the box on line 5 (Form 1040 or 1040A) under filing status on your tax return and enter the year of death in the parentheses.
+Check the box on line 5 (Form 1040 or 1040A) under filing status on your tax return.
 Use the Tax Rate Schedule or the column in the Tax Table for Married filing jointly, which gives you the split-income benefits.